restruct/dot-static/README.md

 This package contains statically compiled version(s) of dot (self contained versions, which dont have dependencies on additional system libraries).
 These can simply be uploaded to a webserver in order to use dot without root/installation privileges.

 ### Installation
-* Simply install using composer/upload to your server and make sure you call the correct dot_static for your architecture (hopefully x64/Linux 64bit, which is the only version currently included)
+* Simply install using composer (```composer require restruct/dot-static```), upload to your server and make sure you call the correct dot_static for your architecture (hopefully x64/Linux 64bit, which is the only version currently included)
 * Make sure the vendor/restruct/dot-static/x64/dot_static executable has executable permissions (```chmod +x``` / 744).
 This permission is set on the file in the repo but doesn't always seem to get transfered properly when uploading via FTP.
 * For local development on OSX, simply install dot using Homebrew (```brew install graphviz```) and use that instead.